eclipse/xacc/README.md

 find the corresponding development headers.
 Ensure that when you try to run XACC-enabled Python scripts you are using the same `python3` executable that was set during your build.

+If you are on Mac OS X, make sure you have XCode command utilities installed.

 Clone the repository recursively, configure with `cmake` and build with `make`
 ```bash
 $ git clone https://github.com/eclipse/xacc